omhafez/shabaka/README.md

 - If you need to exit the code prematurely, you may need to type ctrl-c several times.
 Alternatively, type ctrl-z or close the terminal.

 - Always make a new directory for each run.
-If you are generating several meshes for the same input data, just link to the same input file.

 - Ignore warnings and errors you may encounter when running in verbose mode, particularly from Meshlab.